 Unit Code: CH002-712

-Pre or Co-requistes: None
+Pre or Co-requisites: None

 This unit provides a survey of Christianity from the Reformation to the present.
 We will pay particular attention to key factors and themes that contributed to the advance or decline of Christianity at significant historical junctures, with particular reference to significant theological developments and missionary philosophy and method.